okonomichiyaki/supercat/010-F02-founder.md

 ✦ Can bot Influence a card with Armistice attached with enough agents to prevent a Rival from Securing it?

-✦ Can bot Tax or Secure to cause the Commonwealth to contend a declared ambition?
+✦ Can bot Tax or Secure to cause the Commonwealth to contend the Commonwealth ambition?

 ✦ Can bot Build a Free building?